-Welcome to the second edition of Gary's frequently asked questions.
+Welcome to the latest edition of Gary's frequently asked questions.
 With permission from Gary, we've created a series of answers to some of the most common problems in the IT industry that Gary has asked us for help with over the time we've been his IT consultant.
 We'll take it from here, thanks, Gary.

 "So how do I stay secure on a public network?"